 All money in the Interest Account will be used and withdrawn by the Trustee solely for the purpose of paying the interest on the Bonds as it becomes due and payable (including accrued interest on any Bonds purchased or redeemed prior to maturity).
-All money in the Principal Account will be used and withdrawn by the Trustee solely for the purpose of paying the principal or Redemption Price of the Bonds as it becomes due and payable, whether at maturity or redemption, except that any money in any Sinking Account will be used and withdrawn by the Trustee only to purchase or to redeem or to pay Term Bonds for which such Sinking Account was created.
-All money in the Series 2019A Reserve Account will be used and withdrawn by the Trustee for the purpose of replenishing the Interest Account or the Principal Account, in that order, in the event of any deficiency at any time in either of such accounts with respect to the Series 2019A Bonds, except that so long as the Authority is not in default under the Trust Agreement, any cash amounts in the Series 2019A Reserve Account in excess of the Series 2019A Reserve Account and deposited in the Revenue Fund on or before each Interest Payment Date.
-All money in the Costs of Issuance Fund will be used and withdrawn by the Trustee to pay the Costs of Issuance of the Bonds upon receipt of a Written Request of the Authority, in substantially the form attached Trust Agreement, filed with the Trustee, each of which will be sequentially numbered and will state the person(s) to whom payment is to be made, the amount(s) to be paid, the purpose(s) for which the obligation(s) was incurred and that such payment is a proper charge against said fund.
-On such date as provided in the Trust Agreement or upon the earlier Written Request of the Authority, any remaining balance in the Costs of Issuance Fund will be transferred to the Interest Account to pay interest on the Series 2019A Bonds and the Costs of Issuance Fund will be closed.
+All money in the Principal Account will be used and withdrawn by the Trustee solely for the purpose of paying the principal or Redemption Price of the Bonds as it becomes due and payable, whether at maturity or redemption, except that any money in any Sinking Account will be used and withdrawn by the Trustee only to redeem or to pay Term Bonds for which such Sinking Account was created.
+All money in the Series 2019B Reserve Account will be used and withdrawn by the Trustee for the purpose of replenishing the Interest Account or the Principal Account, in that order, in the event of any deficiency at any time in either of such accounts with respect to the Series 2019B Bonds, except that so long as the Authority is not in default under the Trust Agreement, any cash amounts in the Series 2019B Reserve Account in excess of the Series 2019B Reserve Account Requirement will be withdrawn from the Series 2019B Reserve Account and deposited in the Revenue Fund on or before each Interest Payment Date for the Series 2019B Bonds.
+All money in the Costs of Issuance Fund will be used and withdrawn by the Trustee to pay the Costs of Issuance of the Bonds upon receipt of a Written Request of the Authority, in substantially the form attached to the Trust Agreement, filed with the Trustee, each of which will be sequentially numbered and will state the person(s) to whom payment is to be made, the amount(s) to be paid, the purpose(s) for which the obligation(s) was incurred and that such payment is a proper charge against said fund.
+At the date designated in the Trust Agreement or upon the earlier Written Request of the Authority, any remaining balance in the Costs of Issuance Fund will be transferred to the Interest Account to pay interest on the Series 2019B Bonds and the Costs of Issuance Fund will be closed.